oliviakumar/vmware_edgewalk/README.md

 ## Go-face Training and Inference
 * Train()
-** Traverses through a fixed directory called "trainImages" and trains for every folder found.
+ - Traverses through a fixed directory called "trainImages" and trains the model for every folder found.
+ - Adds directory name, image data, and indices of the samples to the models struct which is later used
+   for inferencing.